How to set your 2020 goals and actually stick to them

 Become a VP.
 Research MBA program and start application process.

 Prioritize your goals

 No matter how few goals you have it’s important to prioritize them.
-Start by classifying them as low, medium or high priority.
+Startby classifying them with low, medium or high priority.
 By dividing your goals by priority, you will have a clear focus on which to accomplish first.
 It can also help you to avoid stretching yourself in too many directions

 Create an action plan

 In order to effectively reach your goals, you need a game plan.
-As with any project, your more likely to be successful if you lay out a clear path to success.
+As with any project it’s more likely to be successful if you lay out a clear path to success.

-After you have successfully set your goals, it’s important to reevaluate throughout the year.
-Try to sit down every three months and make any necessary adjustments.
+After you have successfully set your goals it’s important to evaluate your goals every three months and make necessary adjustments.
 You may even want to add additional goals to your list.
 This will help you hold yourself accountable for the progress you have ….. or have not made.

 Do your 2020 goals involve software development but you’re not sure you have the resources to get started?
 Excel SoftSources has a team ready to help augment your current team.